 The maximum penalty for non-compliance is $5,000.

-The RORC information lodged with ACRA will be accessible to public agencies in Singapore such as law enforcement agencies.
+The RORC information lodged with ACRA will be accessible to law enforcement agencies for the purpose of administering or enforcing the laws under their purview (e.g. investigation of money laundering offences).
 Members of the public will not be able to access the RORC information or purchase any extracts of these lodgements.